miladrahimi/php-jwt/README.md

 print_r($claims); // ['id' => 13, 'is-admin' => true]
 ```

-You can refer to [this instruction](https://en.wikibooks.org/wiki/Cryptography/Generate_a_keypair_using_OpenSSL) to learn how to generate a pair of RSA keys,
+You can refer to [this instruction](https://en.wikibooks.org/wiki/Cryptography/Generate_a_keypair_using_OpenSSL) to learn how to generate a pair of RSA keys using OpenSSL.
-one for public use and the other for private use, using OpenSSL.

 ### ECDSA Algorithms